 Author Dedication: As featured in Kelly R Baker's '14 miracles of God in our everyday lives' blog post.
 For GuardianDragon790 - thank you for prompting me to write this story and also to Pastor Roy Hullah.

 When I failed my first eye test in year eight, my initial response was anger.
 I told the health professional I had failed because I'd left the bright outdoor sun to enter a gloomy portable building.
-"My eyes just need longer to adjust to the light," I said.
+"My eyes just need longer to adjust to the light," I insisted.

 By the following year, I had admitted to myself that my eyesight was deteriorating.
 I could only see the board if I sat in the front row, but I didn't want to sit in the front row.
 I wanted to sit with my friends and I didn't want to tell them, or anybody else, that I was having trouble seeing.
 I didn't want my friends to become front-row 'skoogs' for me or worse, ditch me so that I sat alone.